nelsongt/mfiaDLTS/README.md

 This is a collection of tools I have developed over the course of my PhD for performing Deep Level Transient Spectroscopy (DLTS) using a Zurich Instruments MFIA.
 The tools are not in the most user friendly state, but this code is the most complete open-source DLTS implementation that I am aware of.
 I will continue to update the tools as they are actively used at the RIT lab.

 I developed my own code and built a custom DLTS setup after using two commercial DLTS solutions.
-I settled on the MFIA, which did not have any publically available (there is labview code used at IFPAN) DLTS software specifically built for it,  as my capacitance meter.
+I settled on the MFIA, which did not have any publically available (there is labview code used at IFPAN and also University of Oslo) DLTS software specifically built for it at the time,  as my capacitance meter.
 The primary drive for this work was to build an affordable, modern DLTS system with the power and flexibility that comes with having one's own source code.
 For example, with minimal modification one could use this code to automatically perform DLTS experiments with different pulse widths without having to repeat the temperature scan.
 Eg. on each temp. step, measure a transient then change pulse width and measure again, repeatedly, then move on to next temp. step.
 In this way, the activation energy of the trap cross-section can be extracted without much effort.
 Similarly, one could do depth-profiling by changing the pulse height in an automated fashion.
 The possibilities are almost endless because of the variety of DLTS measurements that exist and the many niche requirements of particular samples.

 More about the development of these tools and some of the results can be read about in my dissertation: https://scholarworks.rit.edu/theses/10100/

 There is a DLTS introduction also included on this github site, see DLTSBackground.pdf.
 I plan to continue to update this DLTS theory manual that is to accompany the code.
-I will also update with a wiring diagram, and some pdf presentations on how to use the software.
+A wiring diagram and a walkthrough of using the software are also provided as pdf files.

 The data files are compatible with the LDLTS software database, so that Laplace DLTS can be performed if required (requires purchasing a license to use the algorithms): http://info.ifpan.edu.pl/Dodatki/WordPress/laplacedlts/